-The Man Saddenly Became Almost Totally Paralyzed and Was Unable to Move Hand or Foot.
+The Man Suddenly Became Almost Totally Paralyzed and Was Unable to Move Hand or Foot.

-Lee F. Cypher, an oll-well driller, living at Sistersville.
-Tyler county, W. Va., was the victim of a terrible mis-hap which caused a tota) paralysis of his legs, arms, face and throat.
-It was Dr. Williams' Pink Pills for Pale Peo-ple which cured him and enabled him ple which cured him and enabled him to resume his work.
-"I might almost as well have been totally paralyzed," he says, "for I was unable to move and could swallow only with the greatest difficulty.
-It was in February, 1829, after a severe attack of grip, that I first noticed a numbness in my hands and feet.
-I grew worse and I put myself under a physician's care but instead of getting better.
-It grew worse till I could not walk and was obliged to take to my bed.
-I was perfectly helpless and, on account of berfectly helpless and, on account of the paralysis of my throat, hardly able to take enough nourishment to sustain life.
-Nothing helped me and the out-look was disread. de was dismal.
-'But a Mrs. Smith, of this place, who had been cured of locomotor ataxia by Dr. Williams' Pink Pills recommended them to me and I began to take them.
+Lee F. Cypher, an oil-well driller, living at Sistersville, Tyler county, W. Va., was the victim of a terrible mis-hap which caused a total paralysis of his legs, arms, face and throat.
+It was for the provided the set of the set o his legs, arms, face and throat.
+It was Dr. Williams' Pink Pills for Pale Feo-ple which cured him and enabled him to resume his work.
+"I might almost as well have been totally paralyzed." he says, "for I was unable to move and could swallow only with the greatest difficulty.
+It was in February, 1899, after a severe attack of grip, that I first noticed a numbness in my hands and feet.
+I grew worke and I put myretf under a physician's care but, instead of getting better, it grew worse till I could not walk and was obliged to take to my bed.
+I was perfectly helpless and, on account of perfectly helpless and, on account of the paralysis of my throat, hardly able to take enough nourishment to sustain life.
+Nothing helped me and the outlook was dismal.
+"But a Mrs. Smith, of this place, who had been cured of locomotor ataxia by Dr. Williams' Pink Pills recommended them to me and I began to take them.
 In a short time I could see they were helping me and I continued taking them till they cured me and I was able to re-turn to work.
-Dr. Williams' Pink Pills droye every trace of the paralysis out of me method.
+Dr. Williams' Pink Pills drove every trace of the paralysis out of my system The cure of cure of Mr. Cypher is additional The cure of Mr. Cypher is additional proof that Dr. Williams' Pink Pills are not an ordinary medicine.
+They are wonderful in their potency in nervous troubles, small or great, and as they are on sale in every drug store throughout the country they are within reach of all.
+Because they cured such a severe ner-vous disorder as that of Mr. Cypher nervos the power of the remedy in lesproves the power of the remedy in les-ser troubles, such as sciatica, neuralgia, nervous headache, St. Vitus' dance and nervous debility.

-The cure of Mr. Cypher is additional proof that Dr. Williams' Pink Pills are not an ordinary medicine.
-They are wonderful in their potency in nervous troubles areal as read as that are troubles, small or great, and as they are on sale in every drug store throughout the country they are within reach of all.
-Because they cured such a severe ner-vous disorder as that of Mr. Cypher proves the power of the remedy in les-ser troubles, such as sciatica, neuralgia, nervous headache, St. Vitus' dance and pervous debility. nervous debility.
-Dr. Williams' Pink Pills for Pale Peoplo are sold by all dealers or will be sen postpaid on receipt of price, fifty, cente a box or six boxes for two dollars and a haif, by addressing Dr. Williams Medicine Co., Schenectady, N. Y.
+Dr. Williams' Pink Pills for Pale Peo-ple are sold by all dealers or will be sens postpaid on receipt of price, fifty cents a box or six boxes for two dollars and a half, by addressing Dr. Williams Medicine Co., Schenectady, N. Y.

-heads of European women." said Albert Kershaw, manager for William Hepner & Co., the wig makers in the Chicago Opera House block.
-"The only substi-tute that I know of is the hair from the tail of the yak, an animal that is new so nearly extinct that it furnishes only a very small portion of the white hair of commerce; it is, however, long and silky, and if there were enough of it it would have an important place in our trade
+heads of European women," said Albert Kershaw, manager for William Hepner & Co., the wig makers in the Chicago Opera House block.
+"The only substi-tute that I know of is the hair from the that I know of is the hair from the tail of the yak, an animal that is new so nearly extinct that it furnishes only a very small portion of the white hair of commerce; it is, however, long and silky, and if there were enough of it it would have an important place in cure trade.